stat4701/2014/_posts/2014-04-25-Priya-Blogpost 2.md

 ## BlogPost 2 - Airline on-time performance

-###Learning to process/Analyze with large data set in R
+###Learning to process/Analyze Large data set in R

 ####Background
 I came across an interesting,but huge data set [here](http://stat-computing.org/dataexpo/2009/the-data.html).
 This is in fact a Data Expo competition of 2009.
 The aim of the data expo was to provide graphical summary of important features of the data set.
 The competition was to analyze 22 years of flight arrival/departure data and to predict departure or arrival delay in the future.